BitBrujo/gunny/README.md

 - Search by tool name or description
 - Organized in expandable category cards

+#### Tool Stub Generation
+When you select tools, Gunny automatically generates:
+- Individual stub files for each selected tool with usage examples
+- Authentication requirements and environment variable setup
+- Integration instructions for your agents
+- Generic custom tool template for building your own tools

+All stubs are included in both Core Files and Complete Project modes in the `tools/` directory.

 ### 6. Knowledge Base
 - Add knowledge sources (PDF, Text, CSV, JSON, Excel)
 - Configure embedder providers (17 options)